 |

-At August 7’s Ethics seminar, speaker
+At a Board-sponsored Ethics seminar, speaker

 Al Liebert spent over half the time discussing Arbitration issues, and led